 From the look in the picture, the clip seemed like it was probably pointless…but I was intrigued by the flow rate control valve.

 The price was about the same as the other models, so I made an obvious choice and went with the model with more product features.
+And yes, I am addicted to the free shipping I get on Amazon.
+That was certainly a factor.

-Unboxing my new Aquarium gravel vacuum & water change aquarium siphon
+Unboxing my new aquarium gravel vacuum

 Underneath the air pockets was a silver, unlabeled pouch.
 It looked like this.
 I flipped it over (not shown below) and the words “Made In China” were stuck on, but otherwise it looked the same.